JamesPImes/pyTRS/samples/csv_parser/readme.md

 #### Quick note

-A version of this application had previously been included as a package of `pytrs` before the `v1.0.0` release, but I decided it wasn't worth maintaining as an official part of the library, so I'm including it here as a sample implementation.
+A version of this application had previously been included as a package of `pytrs` before the `v1.0.0` release, but I decided it wasn't worth maintaining as an official part of the library, so I'm including it here as an example.
 If nothing else, it demonstrates how the `pytrs.interface_tools` package can be used in a GUI application.

 #### Note regarding sample data